plasmodic/ecto/doc/source/at_a_glance.rst

           static void declare_io(const tendrils& params, tendrils& in, tendrils& out);
           void configure(tendrils& params, tendrils& in, tendrils& out);
           int process(tendrils& in, tendrils& out);
-          void destroy();
         };

-    * Inputs, outputs and parameters are templated, and type erasing, giving typesafety and the ability to use your own data types..
+    * Inputs, outputs and parameters are templated, and type erasing, giving runtime typesafety and the ability to use your own data types..

     .. code-block:: c++